micilini/MinimalTextEditorLite/README.md

 - And finally create a Pull Request (PR).

 **Note**: Currently, language switching only works at the application level, in this case, Editor.JS blocks are not yet translatable.

+---

+## License

+This script is open-source and available under the MIT License.